-And this psalm is talking about the kind of transference of the ark.
-And so he's praying, Now arise, O Lord God, and go to your resting place, you and the ark of your might.
+[8:21] And it's kind of, the psalm is talking about the kind of transference of the ark.
+And so he's praying, now arise, O Lord God, and go to your resting place, you and the ark of your might.

-Let your priests, O Lord God, be clothed with salvation.
-Let your saints rejoice in your goodness, O Lord God.
-Do not turn away the face of your anointed one.
+You know, let your priests, O Lord God, be clothed with salvation.
+Let your saints rejoice in your goodness.
+O Lord God, do not turn away the face of your anointed one.
 Remember your steadfast love for David, your servant.

 So it's praying that God would show favor to his people by dwelling among them.
 And then that's the people's prayer.
-And then in the second half of the psalm, we see God's answer.
+And then in the second half of the psalm, we see God's answer, his promise that he will reign in their midst.

-[9:02] His promise that he will reign in their midst.
 And there's a lot of parallels between verses 1 to 10 and 11 to 17.
 And these parallels emphasize the connection between the people's prayer and God's answer.

 So verse 2 recalled how David swore to the Lord to build a temple for him.
-And then verses 11 to 12 recall how the Lord swore to David a sure oath from which he will not turn back.
+And then verses 11 to 12, recall how the Lord swore to David a sure oath from which he will not turn back, that he would have set someone from his line on the throne.

-That he would have set someone from his line on the throne.
-If your sons keep my covenant and my testimony that I shall teach them, their sons also forever shall sit on your throne.
-So similarly in verse 7, the psalmist says, Let us go to his dwelling place.
+[9:35] If your sons keep my covenant and my testimony that I shall teach them, their sons also forever shall sit on your throne.
+So similarly in verse 7, the psalmist says, let us go to his dwelling place.

-And then in verse 8, Arise, Lord, and go to your resting place.
-That's parallel by verses 13 and 14, where the Lord himself says he has chosen Zion, his dwelling place.
+And then in verse 8, arise the Lord and go to your resting place.
+That's paralleled by verses 13 and 14, where the Lord himself says he has chosen Zion, his dwelling place.

 And he says that this is my resting place forever.
 Here I will dwell.
-Verse 9, Praise for the priests to be clothed with righteousness, and the saints to shout for joy.
+Verse 9 prays for the priests to be clothed with righteousness and the saints to shout for joy.

-[10:10] And then in verse 16, God promises her priests I will clothe with salvation, and her saints will shout for joy.
+And then in verse 16, God promises her priests, I will clothed with salvation and her saints will shout for joy.
 And then verse 10 finally asks God not to turn away his face from David, his anointed one.

-And then in verse 17, God answers, There I will make a horn to sprout for David.
+And then in verse 17, God answers, there I will make a horn to sprout for David.
 I prepared a lamp for my anointed.
 So sprouting horn is a metaphor for strength and power.

-And lamp represents David's kind of and his line's reign, dynastic reign, that will never be put out.
-And so these extensive parallels between the first half and second half of the psalm teach us that God is a promise keeper.
+[10:37] And lamp represents David's kind of and his lines reign, dynastic reign that will never be put out.
+And so these extensive parallels between the first half and second half of the song teach us that God is a promise keeper.

 He answers the prayers of his people.
 He will keep all of his promises.
-The trouble is, even though God promised to put someone on the throne out of David's line forever, in 2 Samuel 7, Israel failed to keep their end of the covenant.
+The trouble is, even though God promised to put someone on the throne out of David's line forever in 2 Samuel 7, Israel failed to keep their end of the covenant.

-Because if you look again at verse 12, it says clearly, If your sons keep my covenant, and my testimony is that I shall teach them, their sons also forever shall sit on your throne.
+Because if you look again at verse 12, it says clearly, if your sons keep my covenant and my testimony is that I shall teach them, their sons also forever shall sit on your throne.

-[11:21] But Israel and their kings did not keep the covenant.
-And the royal succession of David came to an unceremonious end with Zedekiah, who was the last king to reign in Judah before they were all exiled.
+But Israel and their kings did not keep the covenant.
+And the royal succession of David came to an unceremonious end with Zedekiah, who was the last king to reign in Judah before they were all exiled to Babylon.